therekrab/frc-programming-reference/source/glossary.rst

       PhotonVision is vision software for FRC robots.
 It can track gamepieces, colored blobs, or use April Tags on the field to determine an estimated robot position.

+   bandaid code

+      Bandaid code is code that is intended to solve a problem in a temporary manner.
+It may limit functionality, or be generally "bad code" - i.e. is hard to update or change without significant refactoring.